 |In-Home Supportive Services Authority||1/1/2003|

 |Rodeo Sanitary District||Not Adopted|

 Under the law, pensionable compensation is defined as the “normal monthly rate of pay or base pay of the member paid in cash to similarly situated members of the same group or class or employment for services rendered on a full-time basis during normal working hours, pursuant to publicly available pay schedules.”

 It excludes many forms of compensation such as uniform allowances and payments for unused leave.
 There is also an annual limit on pensionable compensation.
-For 2017, pensionable compensation is capped at $118,775 for members who participate in Social Security and $142,530 for members who do not participate in Social Security.
 In future years, the pensionable compensation limit will be adjusted based on changes to the Consumer Price Index (CPI) for all urban consumers.